-The compact also invests in strengthening power sector institutions and enhancing sector regulation and governance.
-MCC’s investments are designed to reduce energy costs for businesses and households, improve productivity in the agriculture, manufacturing and service sectors, and preserve and create employment opportunities.
+The compact also invested in strengthening power sector institutions and enhancing sector regulation and governance.
+MCC’s investments were designed to reduce energy costs for businesses and households, improve productivity in the agriculture, manufacturing and service sectors, and preserve and create employment opportunities.

 In 2015, MCC signed a $44 million threshold program with the Government of Sierra Leone to implement policy reforms and strengthen institutional capacity and governance in the water and electricity sectors, with a focus on the capital city of Freetown.
 The program seeks to increase the financial sustainability of water and electricity services and limit opportunities for corruption in their delivery.
 The goals of the program will be to establish independent regulations, strengthen key institutions, and increase transparency and accountability.
 The partnership developed as the country is emerging from the devastating Ebola epidemic and working to regain compact eligibility with MCC.

 Before MCC’s compact with Tanzania in 2008, power demands in Zanzibar far surpassed the electric utility’s capacity, subjecting the island to daily rolling blackouts.
 MCC’s Energy Sector Project in Tanzania financed the installation of a 100-megawatt submarine transmission cable that connects the island to the mainland’s electric grid.